Aditiruhela/skillpath-vibecode-/README.md

 Contributions, bug reports, and feature requests are welcome!
 Feel free to open an issue or submit a Pull Request.

-Author: Your Name / GitHub Profile
+Author: Aditi Ruhela / github: github.com/Aditiruhela

-Live Demo: SkillPath AI Live
+Live Demo: skillpath-6be00f.netlify.app